A Premier Coding Workstation that helps increase productivity and accuracy

 Incoming and Outgoing Events and code sets can by handled using standard HL7 or using special scripted interfaces to match facility need.
 Codectomy includes a 4GL scripting engine that simplifies interfaces and allows special local customizations that reduce cost and maximize functionality for customers.

 Audit and Training Mode

 In additional to standard coding, Codectomy can be used for training or audit purposes.
-Using the Event list manager, you can define a snapshot of Events for Training or Audit; these can be split into a standalone file where the trainee or Auditor can make edits and anotations on real Events, without affecting the Live data.
+Using the Event list manager, you can define a snapshot of Events for Training or Audit.
+These can be split into an encrypted standalone file where the trainee or Auditor can make edits and annotations on real Events, but without affecting the Live data or requiring extra databases.
 At the completion of work, you can decide whether to merge their work back into the coding database, or keep it separate as an educational resource.

 Ask for a Demo!

 There's lots of other reporting features and functionality- but the easiest way to see how Codectomy can make a difference is to ask for a demonstration.
 We'd love to show you how Codectomy can help streamline and empower your coding effort!